EditRegion1

 • Prof. Michael A. Kaminski, King Fahd University of Petroleum & Minerals (Saudi Arabia)

-• Prof. Anna Waskowska (Poland)
+• Prof. Anna Waskowska AGH University, Krakow (Poland)

 • Prof. Antonino Briguglio, University of Genova (Italy)